- Very affordable

 - Dedicated to support

-- No CRM, thus dependent on API’s/imports
+- No in-house CRM, thus dependent on API’s/imports

 In 2015, Polis set out to create an app which automates most of the process of managing doorknockers, including training, creating walk lists, and updating datasets.
 One of the more unique features we discovered when reviewing Polis was the ability to alternate surveys based on a household’s demographics, which increases targeting capabilities and conversion rates.